 There are signs to watch for that will indicate your doe is pregnant, but without an ultrasound, none of them are reliable.

 Here are a few indications your doe may be pregnant:

 - You can feel babies when you gently palpate her abdomen

-- She has gained weight (weigh her before she is bred and two weeks after)
+- She has gained weight (weigh her before she is bred and 2 weeks after)

 - She starts nesting about a week before kindling